aseprite/aseprite/CONTRIBUTING.md

 The Pull Requests (PR) systems works in this way:

-1. You've to create a new branch from `dev`, e.g. `fix-8` to fix the issue 8.
+1. You've to create a new branch from `master`, e.g. `fix-8` to fix the issue 8.
 1. Start working on that new branch, and push that branch to your fork.
-1. Create a new PR to merge your `fix-8` branch to official `dev`.
+1. Create a new PR to merge your `fix-8` branch to official `master`.
-1. If the PR is accepted, your branch is merged into `dev`.
+1. If the PR is accepted, your branch is merged into `master`.
-1. You will need to pull changes from the official `dev` branch, and merge them in your own `dev` branch.
-Finally you can discard your own `fix-8` branch (because those changes should be already merged into `dev` if the PR was accepted).
+1. You will need to pull changes from the official `master` branch, and merge them in your own `master` branch.
+Finally you can discard your own `fix-8` branch (because those changes should be already merged into `master` if the PR was accepted).
-1. Continue working from the new `dev` head.
+1. Continue working from the new `master` head.

-To keep in mind: **always** start working from the `dev` head, if you want to fix three different issues, create three different branches from `dev` and then send three different PR.
+To keep in mind: **always** start working from the `master` head, if you want to fix three different issues, create three different branches from `master` and then send three different PR.
 Do not chain all the fixes in one single branch.
 E.g. `fix-issues-3-and-8-and-25`.

 ## Mailing List